openalias/openalias-spec/oa2.md

 ### Why not use CAIP-2 and CAIP-19 directly for `asset_network` and `asset_type`?

-CAIP-2 references other standards.
+CAIPs references other [namespace](https://namespaces.chainagnostic.org/) standards.
 For example, the CAIP-2 blockchain identifiers for the following common assets are:

 | Blockchain Friendly Name | CAIP-2 | OpenAlias `asset_network` |
 | --- | --- | --- |